Table of Contents

 Keeping Dogs Contained

-Still, many pet owners – including people that have owned their dog for years – are often surprised to discover the true limit of their pet's athletic prowess.
+Still, many pet owners – including people who have owned their dogs for years – are often surprised to discover the actual limit of their pet's athletic prowess.

 If your first thought is that these are just the extremes and that not all dogs can do that, then you'd be right.

-Are you sure that the environment surrounding your house is safe for your dog?
-Are you certain that your dog won’t get lost?
-These are questions that will make most pet owners uneasy, and using a wireless dog fence can ease these worries and give you peace of mind.
+These questions will make most pet owners uneasy, and a wireless dog fence can ease these worries and give you peace of mind.

 Unless you want to turn your house and yard into a fortress that can only be accessed through the door or a helicopter pad, you should always keep an eye on your dog.

-And, while most of them are often surprised by what they see, the major problem is that once the deed is done and your dog is out, there's often not much you can do.
+And, while most of them are often surprised by what they see, the major problem is that once the deed is done and your dog is out, there's usually not much you can do.

-So, what can you do to stop your furry escape artist from getting into trouble?
-Well, aside from the pretty much must-have GPS activity monitor you can attach to its collar in case it escapes, the next logical step is to consider a wireless fence.
+Aside from the must-have GPS activity monitor, you can attach to its collar in case it escapes, the next logical step is to consider a wireless fence.

 What is a Wireless Dog Fence?